sultim-t/TM_Grammars_Converter/README.md

 Or: <input_grammar_file> <range_start_inclusive> <range_end_inclusive>

 #### Output
-UG_Generator prints generated words for specified unrestricted or context-sensitive grammar.
+UG_Generator prints generated words for specified unrestricted or context-sensitive (noncontracting) grammar.

 Also, log file is generated and written to file with suffix '_Log.txt'.